-Is it a sign of madness to release a set of premium earphones in the 2020’s with a headphone jack and no onboard controls?
+Is it a sign of madness to release a set of premium earphones in the 2020s with a headphone jack and no onboard controls?
 Truthfully, not everyone prefers a Bluetooth audio source.
 Sennheiser is stepping up with the IE 300, a portable set of premium earbuds with a good selection of accessories and features for music enjoyment.
 We spent a week with these portable in-ear monitors (IEMs) to help you decide if it’s the right set of buds for your needs.